konstructio/kubefirst-live/README.md

 ## Anything else?

-If at any moments you need help with your slides, wants some feedback, have questions about kubefirst or the livestream itself, contact [Fred](mailtohttps://fred.dev@kubeshop.io).
+If at any moments you need help with your slides, wants some feedback, have questions about kubefirst or the livestream itself, contact [Fred](mailto:fred@kubeefirst.io).

 Looking forward to discussing your technology, and dropping some knowledge bomb to our audience with you.

- — The Kubefirst team
+ — The kubefirst team